Tobias Ellwood: Parliamentary career

 In June 2022, he sent a letter of no confidence in the Conservative Party leadership of Boris Johnson to the 1922 Committee.
 In early July 2022, he told the Bournemouth Daily Echo that he was not interested in standing in the upcoming leadership election.

-On 19 July 2022 Ellwood lost the Conservative whip for failing to support the government in a vote of confidence the day before.
+On 19 July 2022, Ellwood lost the Conservative whip for failing to support the government in a vote of confidence the day before.
 He was in Moldova to meet the President, Maia Sandu, and was unable to travel back.
 He was initially not eligible to vote in the remaining MP rounds of the Conservative Party leadership election but, as a Conservative Party member, could vote in the final round.
 He was granted a "momentary return of the whip" so he could vote in the final MP round.
 He voted for Penny Mordaunt.
 In the closing stages of the Tory leadership contest, reports emerged that moderate Tories feared a Liz Truss government.
 On 4 September 2022 (the night before Truss was confirmed as Conservative Party Leader), Ellwood published an article on Politics Home appealing to colleagues to move closer to the political centre ground.
-On 14 October 2022, Ellwood had the Conservative whip restored.

-In the October 2022 Conservative Party leadership election, Elwood supported Rishi Sunak.
+In the October 2022 Conservative Party leadership election, Ellwood supported Rishi Sunak.

+In July 2023, Ellwood called on both the Conservatives and Labour to speak in favour of the idea that the United Kingdom needed to rejoin the Single Market to secure its economic prosperity.

+On 17 July 2023, Ellwood published a video statement praising Taliban rule in the Islamic Emirate of Afghanistan for "vastly improving" the security of the country, introducing agricultural reforms, and promoting solar energy, while urging engagement with the Taliban to avoid Afghanistan becoming a "Chinese vassal".
+The statement was condemned by other Conservatives, including Iain Duncan Smith and Mark Francois.
+Several days after publishing the video Ellwood apologised for his "poor communications" and said " I’m very, very sorry that my reflection of my visit could have been much better worded and have been taken out of context".
+On 20 July, members of the Commons Defence Committee tabled a motion of no confidence in Ellwood, with the vote to remove him from the committee scheduled to take place on 14 September.
+Ellwood resigned his position as head of the Commons Defence Committee on 13 September, before the motion took place.

+In the 2024 United Kingdom general election, he lost his seat to Tom Hayes of the Labour Party.